AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Buckets/Hierarchical namespace.md

 -   Archive and Cold Archive objects
 -   Callback
 -   The RestoreObject operation that is used to restore Archive and Cold Archive objects
--   The `x-oss-forbid-overwrite` parameter that is used to forbid a parameter from overwriting another parameter that has the same name
+-   The `x-oss-forbid-overwrite` parameter that is used to prevent an object from being overwritten by another object that has the same name
 -   The `response-content-*` parameter in GetObject requests that are sent to query directories
 -   Operations that are related to LiveChannel
 -   The DeleteMultipleObjects operation that is used to batch delete objects